History of early modern period domes: Developments

 In the sixteenth and seventeenth centuries, many Renaissance and Baroque elliptical and oval plan domes were built over rectangular naves, using brick in Italy and stone in Spain.
 Later German oval domes in the Rococo style used different combinations of geometry.
 Elliptical dome traces were published by Durero (1525), Serlio (1545), and De L'Orme (1561) along with practical methods of achieving the shape using circular arcs, the technique used from the time of the ancient Romans.
+The publication of Sebastiano Serlio's treatise, one of the most popular architectural treatises ever published, was responsible for the spread of the oval in late Renaissance and Baroque architecture.
+Book I (1545), on geometry, included techniques to create ovals, and Book V (1547), on architecture, included a design for an oval church.
+Churches with oval plans begin to be built in the middle of the sixteenth century.
+Churches with oval domes allowed for a synthesis of the two fundamental church types, longitudinal and central plan, and would become characteristic of Baroque architecture and the Counter-Reformation.
 Alonso de Vandelvira published a description of the geometry of oval domes around 1580 with orthogonal projections of meridian and parallel rib curves.
 Oval domes often incorporated both elliptical and oval or semicircular curves and this ambiguity is reflected in the architectural literature.
 Builders relied on graphical or empirical solutions to such geometric problems.
 In 1640, mathematician Paul Guldin established that the "elongated semicircle" of traditional practice is an ellipse.

+A treatise by Vincenzo Scamozzi from 1615 gives examples of a typology of vaults and domes, but not a general and thorough theory.
+A two volume treatise by Fray Lorenzo, published in 1639 and 1665, recommended against the use of heavy and expensive stone for domes in favor of a hybrid system of brick shells covered by timber shells, as structurally independent elements.
+He complimented the use of wooden domes over chapels in Spain, made to look like stone on the outside, as safe and strong.